CompactEdge/CompactEdge-Scheduler/README.md

-# WizonTech Web Mgmt Tool
+# ETRI k8s with a new scheduler